Monique Worrell: Life

 A detailed review into the allegations against her by the Orlando Sentinel found that Osceola County sheriff's deputies errors had undermined the prosecution.
 Osceola County Sheriff Marcos López claimed Worrell hadn’t prosecuted a single one of the 74 drug trafficking arrests his office made in 2022.
 The investigation found that several of those cases resulted in convictions and that nearly half were still in process.
 It concluded that Worrell successfully prosecuted some drug trafficking cases while judges and state crime labs dismissed the others.

 On November 5, 2024 she was elected as State Attorney for the Ninth Judicial Circuit a second time after securing 57.5% of the vote.

+On May 13, 2021, Ahmad Jihad Bojeh was charged in Osceola County with attempted first-degree murder following a shooting, but the case concluded when a judge accepted a not guilty by reason of insanity defense.
+This resulted in his release after court-ordered mental health treatment.
+The prosecution was handled by the Ninth Judicial Circuit State Attorney’s Office under Monique Worrell, a fact later emphasized by critics.
+On January 19, 2026, Bojeh was arrested and charged in a random attack that killed three tourists in Osceola County.
+The killings sparked sharp backlash from state officials and victims’ advocates, who argued prosecutors failed to vigorously challenge the insanity defense despite Bojeh’s violent history.
+Critics cited the case as emblematic of what they described as Worrell’s lenient approach to violent offenders.
+Worrell rejected personal responsibility, stating the decision was made by a judge and blaming broader failures in the criminal justice system, particularly its handling of defendants with severe mental illness.